-SECTION 1.
-The Parties recognize the right and responsibility of the Union to represent bargaining unit employees, as specified in Article 2, Section 1, who are in attendance at the Mike Monroney Aeronautical Center.
+- Section 1.
+The Parties recognize the right and responsibility of the Union to represent bargaining unit employees, as specified in Article 2, Section 1, who are in attendance at the Mike Monroney Aeronautical Center. - Section 2.

-SECTION 2.
 The Agency shall provide a separate bulletin board for the posting of Union materials in a non-work area frequented by bargaining unit employees.
-A locking glass cover may be installed on the Union bulletin board at Union expense.

-SECTION 3.
-The Union and all members of the bargaining unit shall be afforded all representational rights under this Agreement while at the Aeronautical Center.
+A locking glass cover may be installed on the Union bulletin board at Union expense. - Section 3.
+The Union and all members of the bargaining unit shall be afforded all representational rights under this Agreement while at the Aeronautical Center. - Section 4.

-SECTION 4.
 Any grievance filed by bargaining unit employees temporarily assigned to the Aeronautical Center shall be processed at their facility/office of record.
 All grievances shall be initiated with the Agency's representative in accordance with Article 9, Section 7, Step 2 of this Agreement.

-Seniority
+ARTICLE 83 - Seniority

-SECTION 1.
+Section 1.
 Seniority will be determined by the Union.

-SECTION 2.
+Section 2.
 The Union will notify the Agency of the seniority policy and discuss with the Agency any modification(s) thereto.

-Disabled Veterans Affirmative Action Program
+ARTICLE 84 - Disabled Veterans Affirmative Action Program

-SECTION 1.
+Section 1.
 The Agency agrees that it has an obligation to assist disabled veterans who, by virtue of their military service, have lost opportunities to pursue education and training oriented toward civilian careers.

-SECTION 2.
+Section 2.
 The Agency agrees to comply with the Department of Transportation's Disabled Veterans Affirmative Action Program as required by 38 USC, Chapter 42.

-Accommodation of Disabled Employees
+ARTICLE 85 - Accommodation of Disabled Employees

-SECTION 1.
-For the purpose of this Article, a disabled employee is an employee whose permanent disability renders him/her unable to perform his/her duties at his/her present facility/office.

-SECTION 2.
-A disabled employee shall receive priority consideration at his/her request, to any facility/office with an existing vacancy at which the employee's disability does not preclude him/her from performing such duties.
+- Section 1.
+For the purpose of this Article, a disabled employee is an employee whose permanent disability renders him/her unable to perform their duties at their present facility/office. - Section 2.
+A disabled employee shall receive priority consideration at their request, to any facility/office with an existing vacancy at which the employee's disability does not preclude him/her from performing such duties. - Section 3.

-SECTION 3.
 Nothing in this Article is intended to limit the applicability of the Rehabilitation Act of 1973, as amended, including the employee's right to reasonable accommodation.

-Career Transition Assistance
+ARTICLE 86 - Career Transition Assistance